longshotlabs/meteor-geocoder/README.md

 Note that unlike in the node package, the `geocode` method is synchronous.
 This makes it simple to use in a server method.
 If you prefer to pass a callback as the last argument, you can.

-The `google` service is used by default, but you can set the `geocoderProvider` option when constructing if you want to use [a different provider supported by node-geocoder](https://github.com/nchaulet/node-geocoder#geocoder-provider).
+The `Google` service is used by default, but you can set the `GeocoderProvider` option when constructing if you want to use [a different provider supported by node-geocoder](https://github.com/nchaulet/node-geocoder#geocoder-provider).

-You can also set the `httpAdapter` option to `"https"` to use HTTPS.
+You can also set the `HttpAdapter` option to `"Https"` to use HTTPS.

 If you need to specify any of the extra options mentioned in the `node-geocoder` docs, you can pass those also as options to the constructor.